MicrosoftDocs/bot-docs/articles/nodejs/manage-conversation-flow.md

 Dialogs let you break your bots logic into logical components designed to perform a single task.
 In this example the ‘help’ dialog is designed to provide the user with help anytime they ask for it.
 The trigger action defines the rules for when this dialog should be started, which is anytime the user says “help”.
-The actual code for the dialog is very similar to our original sample but includes a call to [endDialog()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#enddialog) after the call to send().
+The actual code for the dialog is very similar to our original sample but includes a call to [endDialog()][endDialog] after the call to send().

 When a dialog is triggered it receives all future messages from the user until a call to endDialog() is made.
 This behavior is one of the primary advantages to using dialogs but the call to endDialog() is sometimes overlooked,